 The mission of the Center for Tropical Medicine and infectious Diseases (CTMID) is to contribute to the improvement of health worldwide through the pursuit of excellence in research, and advanced training of MS/PhD-graduate students and MD-fellows in infectious diseases and tropical medicine of public health importance.
 We will strive toward making new discoveries that will translate into the development of sensitive and specific products for the diagnosis, prevention and treatment of important diseases.

 TTUHSC has interprofessional, multimodality simulation centers on the campuses at Abilene (established 2007), Amarillo, Lubbock (established in 1981), and Odessa (established 2009).
 These centers provide simulated, realistic healthcare environments for TTUHSC students and residents and the West Texas Community.
 Experiences within these centers, facilitate the acquisition of competencies required to provide safe, culturally sensitive, quality patient care.
-The integration of advanced simulators, standardized patients, haptic devices, and authentic medical equipment and supplies into the various learning experiences allows the Simulation Program to fulfil its vision, Bringing Learning to Life.
+The integration of advanced simulators, standardized patients, haptic devices, and authentic medical equipment and supplies into the various learning experiences allows the Simulation Program to fulfill its vision, Bringing Learning to Life.

 Each center has specific areas that represent both acute and primary healthcare settings to include: emergency and operating rooms, birthing suite with nursery.
 Each center has a sophisticated digital audio-visual system.
 This system allows live or recorded video to be delivered to individuals, classrooms, and between campuses.
 The centers encompass cutting edge technology to include: ultrasound, telehealth, electronic health records, and augmented reality.